UT-Covid/episimlab/README.md

 Episimlab is a framework for developing epidemiological models in a modular fashion.
 It provides a set of extensible components that can be combined with user-written components, allowing for rapid development of reproducible disease-modeling pipelines.

+For more details, please consult the [Episimlab documentation](https://eho-tacc.github.io/episimlab/).

 ## Highlights